hyunsupul/aesop-core/README.txt

 * NEW - Image caption is now displayed in the lightbox if set
 * NEW - changed lightbox to close if background is clicked
 * NEW - parallax floater option added to Content Component
+* NEW - polish translation - props trzyem
+* NEW - four additional hooks added to collections component - props @tmeister
 * FIXED - Bug with responsive images when px width is set
 * FIXED - Audio player from looping when set to off
 * UPDATED - translation file with new strings